May 31 - July 29, 2016

 - The program will be hosted by the Nanoscience and Nanotechnology Center at The University of Iowa (NNI @ UI).
 Contact us with questions about the program.

-- Additional REU program activities will include weekly seminars, a communicating science workshop, and various social activities.
+- Additional REU program activities will include weekly seminars, a technical communication workshop, and various social activities.

 - At the end of the program, students will present posters on their research project in a campus-wide conference sponsored by the UI Graduate College.